ayoubBDL/ecomDocker/README.md

 ```
 docker-compose up
 ```
-This will create the three containers (UI, web API, and MySQL server) and start the application.
+This will create the three containers (UI, web API, and SQL server) and start the application.
 You can access the UI at http://localhost:5010 and the web API at http://localhost:5000.

 ## Database Scripts